 - 100mg of aspirin each day

-Whatever dose of aspirin you take, the tablets will look the same, so neither you nor your doctor will know which group you are in.
+Neither you nor your doctor will be able to decide which group you are in.
+Also, whatever dose of aspirin you take, the tablets will look the same, so neither you nor your doctor will know which group you are in.
 This is called a double blind trial.

 The trial team will look at your medical records.
-All the information they collect about you will be kept
+All the information they collect about you will be kept confidential.

 You will see the trial team before you join the trial.
 If you agree to take part, you have a blood test.
 You start taking aspirin shortly afterwards.
 The tablets will be delivered to your home every 6 months.